thomasbroussard/2017s2_structured_data/quizmanager-core/readme.md

+#TODO (15/11/2017)
+- review the xpath mechanisms
+- document yourself about XSLT for xml transformations.

 #TODO (08/11/2017)
 - finish the hibernate integration to reproduce what we have done with jdbc in the unit test class
 - read about DOM, XPATH and XSD